Jewish5782/alx-low_level_programming/0x00-hello_world/README.md

-Using GCC to compile  simple programs and studying the compilation process' steps
+Using GCC to compile  simple programs and observing the compilation process' steps